 Tradition defines many aspects of life at Notre Dame.
 The dorms are key parts of these traditions and, over the years, the Manor has established a few of its own.
-These traditions represent a key part of Morrissey Manor's identity.
+These traditions play a significant role toward reinforcing Morrissey Manor's distinct hall identity and culture.

 Morrissey Fight Song